 - Unable to crawl

-Treatment for Erb’s Palsy includes exercise, physical therapy, and even surgical intervention.
-Surgery can be complicated and expensive, but is an effective solution for some infants.
+Treatment for Erb’s palsy includes exercise, physical therapy and even surgical intervention.
+Surgery can be complicated and expensive but it is an effective solution for some infants.

 James R. Howell

 Ryan A. Prochaska

 With headquarters in Wichita, Kansas, PHP Law Firm Erb’s palsy lawyers serve clients in Kansas, Missouri, Oklahoma, Illinois and Colorado.
 If we feel you have a strong case, our goal will be to help you obtain medical malpractice compensation so your child can recover from their injury.